-▲ MyDzung Chu, PhD, MSPH, Director, Addressing Disparities in Asian Populations through Translational Research
+▲ MyDzung Chu, PhD, MSPH, Director, Addressing Disparities in Asian Populations through Translational Research (ADAPT)

-Linda Hudson, SCD, MSPH, Associate Director, Integrating Underrepresented Populations in Research (IUPR), Director, Collaboration for Research Equity, Sustainability, and Trust (CREST) Most recently, on September 30, 2022, more than 75 community members, researchers, clinicians, and community advocates attended Tufts CTSI's 7th Annual Asian Health Symposium: "Unpacking the Root Causes of Problem Gambling in the Asian Community: From Research to Action" at the Tufts Health Science Campus.
+Most recently, on September 30, 2022, more than 75 community members, researchers, clinicians, and community advocates attended Tufts CTSI's 7th Annual Asian Health Symposium: "Unpacking the Root Causes of Problem Gambling in the Asian Community: From Research to Action" at the Tufts Health Sciences Campus.
 There is additional information in our recently published peer-reviewed article, "Unpacking the Root Causes of Gambling in the Asian Community: Contesting the myth of the Asian gambling culture" in the Frontiers in Public Health academic journal.
-While CREST and ADAPT's populations of interest differ in race and ethnicity, our constituencies experience similar inequities in health services and inclusion in health research.
+While CREST's and ADAPT's populations of interest differ in race and ethnicity, our constituencies experience similar inequities in health services and inclusion in health research.
 Since 2021, CREST has focused on community-driven research priorities in largely Black and Brown communities in the Boston neighborhoods of Roxbury, Mattapan, and Dorchester.
 Comprised of six core members and two affiliates, CREST has engaged in a process of prioritization of concerns based on publicly-available data which includes mental health, chronic disease prevention, and promotion among other social/structural determinants of health.
 The major pillars of the CREST mission are research, education, and advocacy.
 Using these core values in the prioritization process, CREST is developing its annual strategic plan development and review process.
 In addition, recognizing the mutual trust and alignment of vision and purpose, ADAPT and CREST have formed a communityto-community partnership and co-learning opportunity to jointly support and promote community-driven research.
 In 2022, the Greater Boston Section of the National Council of Negro Women (GBSNCNW), a CREST partner, partnered with the Tufts Friedman School of Nutrition to create a semester-long webinar program.
 The students hosted monthly webinars covering a wide range of nutrition topics.
 The program provided an opportunity for the students to connect with the community and make culturally-relevant meals.
 On May 23, 2022, CREST held its first public event, "An Evening with CREST: Improving the Health of our Black and Brown Communities" at Roxbury Community College.
 Community members and academic partners